firebase/firebase-android-sdk/buildSrc/src/main/java/com/google/firebase/gradle/plugins/DackkaPlugin.md

 ### FiresiteTransformTask

-Dackka was design with Devsite in mind.
+Dackka was designed with Devsite in mind.
 The problem though, is that we use Firesite.
 Firesite is very similar to Devsite, but there *are* minor differences.

 The job of this task is to transform the Dackka output from a Devsite purposed format,